thiblahute/meson-website/Wrap-best-practices-and-tips.md

       include_directories : include_directories(...),
       sources : myheader)

-And then you can use the dependency like this:
+And then you can use the dependency in the usual way:

     executable('dep_using_exe', 'main.c',
       dependencies : mydep)

+Meson will ensure that the header file has been built before compiling `main.c`.